Last Updated: February 12 2021

 - Select a Date Range.

-- Visual to display all relevant schedules in Week View format for each employee.
+- Calendar to display all relevant schedules in Week View format for each employee.

 - Summary to display the number of hours for each schedule rate for each employee, as well as the labour cost for each employee.
 This can be downloaded as a CSV file.